PhoenixCodingAcademy/PhoenixCodingAcademy/pages/QuestionsSPS.md

 * Expert - 20 points

 Use the following YAML template to format the output.
+Ensure that strings are properly escaped if words are double-quoted inside.

 questions:
 - question: Which of the following are nice letters?